 If I said you could eat breakfast, lunch, and dinner from the McDonald’s menu for six months straight and lose a ton of weight, no doubt you’d laugh me out of the room.

 But that’s exactly what John Cisna did back in 2014.
 The science teacher challenged his students at Iowa’s Colo-Nesco High School to think about everything they eat.
 He showed them that with smart choices and daily exercise, you could turn any establishment into a healthy one while meeting all your nutritional needs.
 After the McDonald’s Diet, Cisna lost 56 pounds of belly fat in six months.
 Color us impressed.

-In the McDonald’s world of clowns and happy meals, much has changed in the time since Cisna’s little experiment: Breakfast is now served all day, McNuggets are no longer made with artificial preservatives or flavors, all of McDonald’s chicken is free from antibiotics, and there are now three—yes three—different Big Macs.
-(Sounds like Cisna could lose even more weight now!)
+In the McDonald’s world of clowns and happy meals, much has changed in the time since Cisna’s little experiment: Breakfast is now served all day, McNuggets are no longer made with artificial preservatives or flavors and all of McDonald’s chicken is free from antibiotics.

 So, in the spirit of the recent Mickey D makeover, Eat This, Not That! embarked on the ambitious journey of ranking every single McDonald’s menu item based on nutritional content and ingredients.